 Tax Deductions for Home-Based Businesses

-If you are running some or all of your business from home, you may be able to claim the business portion of:
+If you are running some or all of your business from home, you may be able to claim tax deductions for the business portion of:

 - running expenses – for example, the usage costs of electricity, gas, phone, internet, cleaning and the decline in value of business assets